HamishPayne/CODE-WORDS/References/Quotes/readme.md

+# This is an archive of some of the interesting quotes I have heard/read this semester

 ### ’As if memory alone could lift the heart like the wind lifts a wing’
  ―Mark Z Danielewski, House of Leaves, page 155